$\texttt{Hi-COLA}$: Fast, approximate simulations of structure formation in Horndeski gravity: Introduction

-In this work, we present a fast, approximate simulation code called \HiCOLA{} (Horndeski-in-COLA) that implements our approach for computing screened fifth forces. \HiCOLA{} uses the COmoving Lagrangian Acceleration (COLA) simulation method \cite{OriginalCOLA}, which relies on 2$^{\rm nd}$ order Lagrangian perturbation theory (2LPT) to reduce the number of simulation timesteps required to reproduce accurate large-scale clustering.
+In this work, we present a fast, approximate simulation code called \HiCOLA{}\footnote{Can be found at \url{https://github.com/Hi-COLACode/Hi-COLA}, along with documentation to guide those who wish to use \HiCOLA{}.} (Horndeski-in-COLA) that implements our approach for computing screened fifth forces. \HiCOLA{} uses the COmoving Lagrangian Acceleration (COLA) simulation method \cite{OriginalCOLA}, which relies on 2$^{\rm nd}$ order Lagrangian perturbation theory (2LPT) to reduce the number of simulation timesteps required to reproduce accurate large-scale clustering.
 Thus we can trade computational speed for accuracy at non-linear scales without sacrificing accuracy at large, linear scales. \HiCOLA{} has two main components.
 The first is a Python module that takes a Horndeski Lagrangian as input and outputs intermediate quantities necessary for estimating the screened fifth force.
 The second is an extension of the COLA solver within the publicly available code \fml{}\footnote{Information about \fml{} can be found at \url{https://fml.wintherscoming.no/} and the COLA solver is specifically available at \url{https://github.com/HAWinther/FML/tree/master/FML/COLASolver}.} that uses the intermediate quantities from our Python module to compute the screened fifth force throughout the simulation.
 Whilst \HiCOLA{} is not itself a `full' \nbody{} simulation due to its use of COLA, we note that other simulation codes could be adapted to read in the output of our Python module to compute the screened fifth force.

 While \HiCOLA{} allows us to run fast, approximate simulations of non-linear structure for any reduced Horndeski Lagrangian with a Vainshtein screening mechanism, we must first validate the code against well-studied individual theories.
 For this reason, we first use \HiCOLA{} to produce simulations for cubic Galileon gravity, with which we explore the parameter space as well as validate our code by comparing against existing traditional \nbody{} simulations.
 However, we also investigate a relatively new extended shift-symmetric (ESS) theory studied in \cite{Traykova:2021hbr}, creating the first simulations of non-linear structure formation for this theory.
 We intend to use \HiCOLA{} to study a more diverse array of modified gravity theories in future work.
 The paper is structured as follows.
 In \S\ref{sec:Horndeski_cosmo}, we review the cosmological behaviour of Horndeski gravity and introduce the cubic Galileon and ESS theories that we focus on in later sections.
 In \S\ref{sec:screened_fifth_force}, we introduce the coupling-plus-screening coefficient approach for estimating a screened fifth force and derive the relevant expressions in terms of background Horndeski quantities.
 In \S\ref{sec:COLA_implemenation}, we briefly introduce the COLA simulation method, before discussing the implementation of the Horndeski screened fifth force in \HiCOLA{}.
 In \S\ref{sec:cuGalsims}, we present non-linear power spectra obtained from \HiCOLA{} for cubic Galileon gravity, and discuss their features.
 We then do the same for the new ESS models introduced in \S\ref{sec:ESSsims}.
 We conclude in \S\ref{sec:conc}.
 Additional details regarding validation of the code and in-depth analysis of its outputs, are presented in a set of appendices.